REI Co-op Men’s 650 Down Vest Review

 Here is mine.
 I am 5’9″ and weigh ~155-160lb right now, and I got a size small:

-I’ve now worn this vest around Colorado, New Zealand (in April 2018), New York, and Alaska and I have to say that I love this piece of equipment.
+I’ve now worn this vest around Colorado, New Zealand (in April 2018), New York, Alaska, and Montreal Canada.
+I have to say: I love this piece of equipment.

 Why vests are great